When it comes to measuring the success of your customer service operation choosing the right set of metrics is essential.

 The Balanced Scorecard was created by Harvard Business School Professor Robert Kaplan and Renaissance Solutions President David Norton and includes financial and non-financial indicators.

-The scorecard aims to align key performance indicators (KPIs) with the organization’s strategy, keep management informed of business operations, enable communication and understanding of goals at all levels and facilitate feedback and learning.
+A balanced scorecard system can be incorporated, as it aims to align key performance indicators (KPIs) with the organization’s strategy, keep management informed of business operations, enable communication and understanding of goals at all levels and facilitate feedback and learning..

 To get started you need to identify the metrics that are most important to your stakeholders.
 To do this you will need to understand the goals and objectives of your organization.
 By keeping these metrics at a high level they will be of interest to senior executives.

 At an operational level you may want to create a process map which clearly identifies not only customer touch points, but internal ones to.
 You will then be able to incorporate your key performance indicators.